Kashyap-8/Flutter-App-/README.md

 # minute_earth
-# I experimented this application for a coding competion over a weekend.
+# I experimented this application for a coding bootcamp over a weekend.